ethanwicker/ethanwicker.github.io/_posts/2021-01-27-logistic-regression-002.md

 ---
 layout: post
-title: "Logistic Regression #2"
+title: "Logistic regression #2"
-subtitle: scikit-learn, statsmodels, Plotly, One-Hot Encoding & Multiclass Logistic Regression
+subtitle: scikit-learn, statsmodels, plotly, one-hot encoding & multiclass logistic regression
 comments: false
 ---

 This post is the second in a series on the logistic regression model.
 In this post, I'll work through an example using the well known Titanic dataset, scikit-learn and statsmodels.
 I'll discuss one-hot encoding, create a 3D logistic regression plot using Plotly, and demonstrate multiclass logistic regression with scikit-learn.

-### Titanic Dataset
+### Titanic dataset
 In this example, I'll be using the Kaggle's Titanic training dataset The Titanic dataset is available from many sources.
 In this example, I'll be using Kaggle's Titanic training dataset.
 You can download the data manually, or use Kaggle's command line interface.
 After reading in the data as `titanic`, let's take a quick peek at it.